philzook58/philzook58.github.io/_notes/Math/category-theory.md

 - Point free DSLs are really nice to work with as library/compiler writer.
 It makes optimizations way easier to recognize and implement correctly.
 Named references are phantom links attaching different points in a syntax tree and make it hard to manipulate them correctly.
 In slightly different (and vague) terms, category theory gives a methodology to turn abstract syntax graphs into trees by making all links very explicit.

 I can't comment much on what category theory contributes to mathematics, but I think there are similar points.
 I think category theory can make precise analogies between extremely disparate fields like logic, set theory, and linear algebra.
 I think categorical intuitions lead to clean definitions when specialized to some particular field.
 Combinatory categorical logic does make some aspects of logic less spooky.

-# Internal Language

-What is this?
-Cody talks about this a lot.

 # Resources